Fupov/Fupov/README.md

 # Hi there, I'm Aymane Tchich

-## I'm a Computer Science Student, FullStack Developer.
+## I'm a Computer Science enginnering Student.

 - 🎓 I’m currently learning all about computer science
 - 🔎 Thirsty for learning more about IOT technologies
-- 🎯 Goals: Starting my Enginnering Degree and looking forward to become an Entreprenneur
+- 🎯 Goals: finishing my Enginnering Degree and looking forward to become an Entreprenneur

 ## Connect with me: